Ethiopia's parliament lifts state of emergency early | Law-Order

 - Ethiopia

-Ethiopia's parliament on Tuesday voted for an early end to a six-month state of emergency declared in November when rebellious Tigrayan forces had threatened to march on the capital.
+Ethiopia's parliament on Tuesday voted for an early end to a six-month state of emergency, effective immediately, adding to signs that a bloody conflict between the government and rebellious Tigrayan forces could be easing.
+The war in Africa's second-largest nation has largely ground to a stalemate, and diplomats helping to mediate between the two sides are cautiously optimistic that progress towards peace is being made.

-Parliament's decision came after the cabinet last month proposed cutting short the state of emergency in light of improving security conditions in the country.
-After swift advances in November, most of the rebellious forces have since retreated back to their region, Tigray, and there are signs of a tentative thaw in relations between the warring sides.
+The state of emergency gave the government power to detain citizens without charge and search homes without a warrant.
+Thousands of Tigrayan civilians were rounded up and held in prisons and warehouses.
+Ethiopia imposed the order in November after Tigrayan forces invaded two other regions, threatening the capital.

-Tuesday's vote was not a rubber stamp approval.
-Of the 312 lawmakers who attended the session, 63 opposed lifting the state of emergency, while 21 abstained from the vote.
-It was not immediately clear whether the state of emergency would be lifted on Tuesday directly following parliament's vote.
+But a government offensive in December pushed the Tigrayans back, although fighting continues in the region of Afar, and Tigray - where millions depend on food aid - remains cut off with no food arriving since mid-December.
+Parliament's decision to lift the state of emergency came three weeks after cabinet approval.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)